What is Manganese?

 About EMIG

-The Emily Mine Information Group (EMIG) was formed by five Emily residents in 2021 in response to renewed exploration of the manganese deposit located within the city limits of Emily, Minnesota.
+EMIG was formed in 2021 by five Emily residents in response to renewed exploration of the manganese deposit located 1.7 miles north of downtown Emily, Minnesota.

 “Our mission is to evaluate and disseminate information regarding the risks and benefits of the proposed Emily manganese mine to support economic opportunities in a manner consistent with sound natural resource conservation and community health.”

-Contact us to receive updates on the proposed mine and guidance on how you can make your voice heard in the discussion over the future of Emily and its surrounding communities.
+Contact us to receive updates on the proposed Emily manganese mine and learn how you can contribute to the effort to collect and disseminate accurate information regarding the operation of manganese mines.